 - i.
-To explore the ancient Indian culture; - ii.
-To develop a critical understanding of the subject; - iii.
-To understand the process of development into cultural fields of ancient Indian civilization; - iv.
-To enlighten the students with the cultural formation and the need for heritage building measures.
+To explore the world of ancient societies; - ii.
+To develop a critical understanding of the subject;

+- iii.
+To understand the process of development into different fields of human civilization; - iv.
+To enlighten the students with the socio-cultural formation and the need for heritage building measures.